-12.8 Re-classification of unidentified down
+12.7 Re-classification of unidentified down

-- a) If a majority of the down is goose (meaning more goose is identified than duck or unknown), re-classify the unidentified down as goose. - b) If more than 50% of the down is duck, re-classify the unidentified down as duck. - c) In all other cases (where goose is not the majority or where duck is less than 50%) complete the following procedures: - Re-examine the unidentified down using the Japan species tips (see Part 12.11). - Re-examine unidentified down by a 2nd analyst. - d) After completing the steps in c) above: - If goose down is the majority, re-classify the unidentified down as goose down. - If duck down is more than 50% of the down, reclassify the unidentified down as duck down. - In any other case, re-classify the unidentified down as goose down.
-Optionally, the unidentified down can be reported as "Unidentified Down" in the report.
+- a) If a majority of down is goose (meaning more goose is identified than duck or unknown), reclassify the unidentified down as goose. - b) If more than 50% of the down is duck, re-classify the unidentified down as duck. - c) In all other cases (where goose is not the majority or duck is less than 50%) complete one or more of the following procedures: - Re-examine the unidentified down using the Japan species tips (see Part 12.10). - Re-examine unidentified down by a 2nd analyst. - If, after completing the above steps, the majority of down is still not goose or the duck down is still less than 50%, re-classify the unidentified down as goose.

-12.9 Re-classification of unidentified feathers
+12.8 Re-classification of unidentified feathers

-- a) If the majority of feathers are goose (meaning more goose feathers are identified than duck or unidentified), re-classify the unidentified feathers as goose feathers. - b) If the down cluster percentage is > 60% (from content analysis), and the majority of feathers are not goose, reclassify the unidentified feathers according to the ratio of goose/duck down (after re-classification of down). - c) If the down cluster percentage is < 60% (from content analysis) and duck feathers are > 50% of the feathers, reclassify unidentified feathers as duck feathers.
+- a) If the majority of feathers are goose, re-classify the unidentified feathers as goose. - b) If the down cluster percentage is more than 60%, and the majority of feathers are not goose, reclassify the unidentified feathers according to the ratio of goose/duck down (after re-classification of down). - c) If the down cluster percentage is less than 60% and duck feathers are > 50%, reclassify the unidentified feathers as duck. - d) If the down cluster percentage is less than 60% and the majority of feathers are not goose and the duck feathers are < 50%, complete one or more of the following procedures:

-- d) If the down cluster percentage is less than 60% and the majority of feathers are not goose, and the duck feathers are < 50%, complete the following procedures: - Re-examine the unidentified feathers by using the Japan species tips (see Part 12.11). - Re-examine the unidentified feathers by a 2nd analyst. - di) After completing the above steps, re-classify the unidentified feathers as per 12.8 a, b, or c.
-Otherwise, re-classify the unidentified feathers as goose feathers.
-Optionally, the unidentified feathers and be reported as "Unidentified Feathers" in the test report.
+- Re-examine the unidentified feathers by using the Japan species tips (see Part 12.9). - Re-examine the unidentified feathers by a 2nd analyst. - If, after completing the above steps, the majority of feathers are still not goose or the duck feathers are still less than 50%, re-classify the unidentified feathers as goose.

-12.10 Final calculations and Reporting of Results
+12.9 Final calculations and Reporting of Results